-I watch these great true Detective shows on Justice TV network cause they are ‘real life’, not pretend.
-Generally they share crimes committed by these perverted, vile, monster types who prey on others, the whole gamut of society is represented.
-What a creepy, disturbing life I’d be forced to live if the defendants were sinister, deranged older criminal types who were morally lost and not remorseful or willing to be forgiven!
+I’ve watched some true Detective shows on Justice TV network cause they are ‘real life’, not pretend.
+Generally they share crimes committed by perverted, vile, monster types who prey on others, the whole gamut of criminal society is represented.
+What a hard life I’d have to live perhaps if the defendants were sinister, deranged older criminal types who were morally lost and not remorseful or willing to be forgiven!
 I don’t know that I could live with that?

 The lives some victims must have is unimaginable.
 One of my good friends was raped, & she and her 2 kids almost murdered!
 The offender is still in prison and up for parole soon!
 It was such a huge trauma for all three, they can’t even look the offender in the eye!
 My friend has to return to the prison and testify again in 2 weeks.
 I always count my blessings and know how lucky I am to come away from Marc’s case unafraid for my sanity & safety.

-What I went thru is still unbearable …. if not for the justice Marc got, the support I constantly receive and my blog (Marc’s legacy).
+What I went thru still seems unbearable …. if not for the justice Marc got, the support I constantly receive and my blog (Marc’s legacy).
 I would not be able to carry on with joy if God had not taken my focus away from Marc and I as the sole ones in pain.
-He needed me to look for His hand as I dealt with the defendants.
-I moved past the point where the case was just about Marc, or my feelings.
+He needed me to look at the broader picture.
+I had to move past the point where the case was just about Marc, or my feelings.
 The case was about a whole bunch of people.
 Even the city of Portland and beyond.

 This is the way I have to live with the painful tragedy.
-It’s the main way we have all to see the world.
-See the good in the life He’s given us!
-Ask for divine help if you’re stuck.
-Understand the world doesn’t revolve around us.
-He has a big plan for us, no matter how hard our circumstances are!
+It’s the main way we all should see the world.
+Look for the good in life.
+Understand the world doesn’t revolve around you.
+God has a much bigger plan, no matter how hard your circumstances are right now!